Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 <b>SCIM</b>
 </td>
 <td>
-SCIM (System for Cross-domain Identity Management) is a protocol designed to facilitate automated user identity management in cloud-based applications by standardizing user provisioning and deprovisioning processes.
+SCIM (System for Cross-domain Identity Management) is a protocol to facilitate automated user identity management in cloud-based applications by standardizing user provisioning and deprovisioning processes.
 </td>
 </tr>
 <tr>